DanielGrudzien-collab/IT-Web-Administration---CISCO/README.md

 ## General info
 <details>
 The repository will be a collection of multiple network projects in the configuration of Cisco devices from the Cisco Packet Tracer application.
 The beginner section will have simple network configurations with descriptions.
-The intermediate section will have Junior/Mid level projects.
 </details>

 ## Technologies